A Poincar\'e-Birkhoff Theorem for Asymptotically Unitary Hamiltonian Diffeomorphisms: Introduction

 \subsection{A twist condition}

-Given an ALHD $\phi$, with a fixed generating Hamiltonian $H=Q+h$, the flow $t\mapsto \phi^t_Q$ of the quadratic Hamiltonian at infinity $Q$ defines a path of symplectic matrices.
-We define the \emph{mean index at infinity} of $H$ as the mean Conley-Zehnder index (see section \ref{sub:conley_zehnder_index_and_index_at_infinity}) of the path $\phi^t_Q$.
-The mean Conley-Zehnder index is a generalization of the rotation number to paths of symplectic matrices.
+Given an ALHD $\upphi$, with a fixed generating Hamiltonian $H=Q+h$, the flow of the quadratic Hamiltonian at infinity $Q$ defines a path of symplectic matrices.
+We define the \emph{mean index at infinity} of $H$ to be the mean Conley-Zehnder index of this path (see section \ref{sub:the_conley_zehnder_index}).
+The mean Conley-Zehnder index is a generalization of the two-dimensional rotation number to paths of symplectic matrices in arbitrary dimension.
 In the two-dimensional toy model, if we use a generating Hamiltonian of the form $H=\frac{\theta_\infty}{2}|z|^2+h$ as in the previous example, then its mean index at infinity is $2\theta_\infty$.
-The same is true for any Hamiltonian whose linear flow at infinity induces an isotopy of a large invariant circle with rotation number $\theta_\infty$.
-This suggests that we should interpret the mean index at infinity as a quantity describing how much the flow of an asymptotically quadratic Hamiltonian twists at infinity.
-With the twist condition in the Poincaré-Birkhoff theorem in mind, we say that a fixed point of $\phi$ is a \emph{twist fixed point} if its mean Conley-Zehnder index calculated with respect to $H$ is \emph{different} than the mean index at infinity of $H$.

-\begin{rmk} Even though the twist condition is formulated in terms of a generating Hamiltonian, it does not depend on the specific generating Hamiltonian chosen: it is a property of the fixed point of the ALHD. \end{rmk}
+With the twist condition in the Poincaré-Birkhoff theorem in mind, we say that a fixed point of $\upphi$ is a \emph{twist fixed point} if its mean Conley-Zehnder index calculated with respect to $H$ is \emph{different} than the mean index at infinity of $H$.
+Even though the twist condition is formulated in terms of a generating Hamiltonian, it does not depend on the specific generating Hamiltonian chosen: it is a property of the fixed point of the ALHD (see lemma \ref{lem:twisted_fixed_pt_well_def}).